-Figure 1-1: Block Diagram(Only one serial channel shown)
+Figure 1-1: Block Diagram

 Chapter 2: Installation

 A printed Quick-Start Guide (QSG) is packed with the card for your convenience.
 If you've already performed the steps from the QSG, you may find this chapter to be redundant and may skip forward to begin developing your application.